kuba1199/MobileMovieApp/README.md

 ﻿# MobileMovieApp
-To open file you need to type in terminal "npm start".
+To open file you need to type in terminal "npm install".